jhhung/EARRINGS/README.md

 ## Run Simulation
 The simulation is carried out using a modified version of pIRS(profile based Illumina pair-end Reads Simulator).
-Please build it first before using it:
+Please build pIRS first before using it:
 ```sh
 > cd simulator/pIRS
 > make
 ```
 pIRS simulates Illumina PE reads from a reference genome.
-In all the benchmarking except real data benchmarking, we use hg38 chr1 as reference genome to simulate reads.
+In all the benchmarking except real data benchmarking, we use GRCh38 chr1 as reference genome to simulate reads.
 One can run the simulation by:
 ```sh
 # python3 script.py [seed] -r [ref_genome] -n [read_num] -m [insert_mean] -std [insert_td] -ad1 [ad1] -ad2 [ad1]